OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:145

 > I cried out with all my heart; answer me, Lord!
-> I will comply with Your statutes.
+> I will observe Your statutes.

 ## Psalm 119:146